Skip to content

 Important Limits

-The Repair-Recovery Review is an initial screening and evaluation process.
+The Damage & Repair Review is an initial screening and evaluation process.
 It does not create an attorney-client relationship unless the firm agrees in writing to represent you.
 No outcome is guaranteed.
 Accepted matters are handled under a written fee agreement.